As a beacon of prestige and glamour, Monaco unsurprisingly boasts an impressive bar scene to satisfy its rich, famous and beautiful visitors.

-The principality’s old concert hall forms the perfect setting for this opulently decked out venue.
-Richly ornate ceilings, amber lighting and red and gold furnishings create an exotic yet extravagant Asian-inspired environment benevolently looked over by a three-metre tall Buddha statue.
+The principality’s old concert hall forms the perfect setting for this opulently decked-out venue.
+Richly ornate ceilings, amber lighting and red and gold furnishings create an exotic yet extravagant Asian-inspired environment benevolently looked over by a three-meter tall Buddha statue.

 Sass Café may not look like much from the outside, but its romantic, dimly lit red and gold interior has proved to be popular among some of Hollywood’s greatest.
 Brad Pit, Angelina Jolie, Will Smith, Beyoncé and Bono are just some of the big names seen here over the years.

-As one of the few-family-owned bar and restaurants in Monaco, its long-time owners are also regularly seen working the tables.
-This alongside the leather club chairs and tufted booths reserved for bottle service create an intimate ambience, while a back-lit DJ podium pays tribute to the 1960s Pop Art scene.
+As one of the few-family-owned bars and restaurants in Monaco, its long-time owners are also regularly seen working the tables.
+This alongside the leather club chairs and tufted booths reserved for bottle service create an intimate ambiance, while a back-lit DJ podium pays tribute to the 1960s Pop Art scene.

 Dine on world-class cuisine accompanied by a soundtrack of live piano music before the champagne is passed around and the festivities rev up for the night.
 Patrons should dress to impress.